vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/product-validation.md

 ## Define hypothesis, test, and validation criteria {id=hypothesis}
 The **hypothesis** is a falsifiable version of our _assumption_.
 We _learn_ from the outcome of our hypothesis.
 Only test one variable or idea in each hypothesis.
 Otherwise, you won’t get reliable data because you won’t be able to tell which of the variables led to a particular outcome.

-    _We think X change/feature will impact Y metric in Z way for a certain group of users_
+"We think X change/feature will impact Y metric in Z way for a certain group of users."

 The **test** is how we intend to validate our hypothesis, proving it to be true or false.
 The test is the thing you will _build_.

-    _To test this hypothesis we will put this feature/product/prototype in front of some segment of users._
+"To test this hypothesis we will put this feature/product/prototype in front of some segment of users."

 Test examples:
 - [A/B test](https://tanzu.vmware.com/developer/practices/lean-experiments/)